•

 4. Provide information about any authors as requested

 No part of the submission is final until all steps have been completed and you click the final Submit button.
-The review process begins as soon as JIPC receives a readable article, along with abstract, article cover and title page.
+The review process begins as soon as JIPC receives a readable article, along with abstract.
 The JIPC does not charge any article processing or submission fees.

 Authorship